texastribune/data-visuals-guides/explorers-setup.md

 How to update salaries in [documented on Confluence](https://wiki.texastribune.org/pages/viewpage.action?pageId=12420703).

 You will need to SSH into the production server in order to update the DB.
 You will first need to create a `~/.ssh/config` file if you don't have one already.

-And then copy the salaries production info shown at the bottom of this [Confluence readme](https://wiki.texastribune.org/display/TECH/AWS+hosts0).
+Then, scroll to the bottom of this [Confluence readme](https://wiki.texastribune.org/display/TECH/AWS+hosts) and paste the `Host proxy` and `Host salaries-prod-2` blocks into your `config` file.
+You can create these blocks for other commands with the info in the table.

-As part of the setup, you will need to get a `newsapps.pem` file, which we can hook you up with.
+As part of the setup, you will need to get the `newsapps.pem` and `tribtalk-kp.pem` keyfiles, which we can hook you up with.
+After you get the keys, you'll need to add them to the path `~/.ssh/trib/`.
+You can do this by running `cd ~/.ssh/trib/`, `open .`, and then dragging the key files into the Finder window.

+Now run `ssh salaries-prod-2`.
+If you are getting the error `ssh_exchange_identification: Connection closed by remote host`, there may be a problem with your key file.
+Run `chmod 600 tribtalk.pem` in the `trib/` folder to remove some permissions from the keyfile, and try `ssh salaries-prod-2` again.
+(The `salaries-prod-2` command relies on the `ssh proxy` command, which relies on the `tribtalk.pem` key file ⁠— it doesn't like key files that are too open.)

 ## [Prisons](https://www.texastribune.org/library/data/texas-prisons/)